evolvingstuff/vdw2/content/posts/16-longevity-books-compared-in-a-video.md

 __He points out that something like the Keto diet has been proposed many times of the centuries__ __and then later turned down__
 ---
-!!!!VitaminDwiki - ((Longevity and healthspan increased by Vitamin D - many studies))
+!!!!VitaminDWiki - ((Longevity and healthspan increased by Vitamin D - many studies))
 ---
 !!!!24+ VitaminDWiki pages have LONGEVITY etc in the title &#39;&#39;This list is automatically updated&#39;&#39;